HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 To do this, set `USE_SAM=True` before running.

 If you want to use a more efficient version of SAM, set `USE_MOBILE_SAM=True` as well.

+## Other Environment Variables

+Adjust `BOX_THRESHOLD` and `TEXT_THRESHOLD` values in the Dockerfile to a number between 0 to 1 if experimenting.
+Defaults are set in `dino.py`.
+See explanation of these values in this [section](https://github.com/IDEA-Research/GroundingDINO#star-explanationstips-for-grounding-dino-inputs-and-outputs).

+If you want to use SAM models saved from either directories, you can use the `MOBILESAM_CHECKPOINT` and `SAM_CHECKPOINT` as shown in the Dockerfile.